 The circulation period for library materials is established by the Director of the Library.
 Items may be checked out for 21 days, 7 days, or 2 days depending on the item.
 With the exception of DVDs, Speed Zone books, Game Discs, and Playaway Views, items may be renewed one time if there is no reserve on that particular item by another patron.

 There is no limit on the number of books a patron may check out.
 Books check out for 3 weeks and may be renewed for 3 weeks (if the item is not on hold for another patron).

-DVDs may be checked out for one week.
-Borrower must be 18 years of age (or may be 15, 16, or 17 years of age with a signed permission slip on file from a parent or guardian) and may check out up to 10 DVDs at a time.
-DVDs may not be renewed, but may be brought to the library to be checked in and checked out again (if title is not on hold for another patron).
-Quickflix and Quickflix Blu-rays may be checked out for 2 days only, with no renewals.
+DVDs and Game Discs may be checked out for one week.
+Borrower must be 18 years of age or be 15, 16, or 17 years of age with a signed permission slip on file from a parent or guardian.
+DVDs are limited to 10 at a time and Game Discs are limited to 2 at a time.
+DVDs and Game Discs may not be renewed, but may be brought to the library to be checked in and checked out again (if title is not on hold for another patron).
+Quickflix may be checked out for 2 days only, with no renewals.

-DVDs, CDs, Books on CD and CD ROMs are not to be repaired, altered or tampered with in any way.
+DVDs, CDs, Books on CD, and Game Discs are not to be repaired, altered or tampered with in any way.
 If there is a problem with any of these items, please inform us at the time the item is returned.
 Avoid leaving these items in temperature extremes and play only at room temperature.
 In case of damage or loss, borrower may be charged the full replacement cost.
 All materials except children’s board games may be returned in the book drop.